 In accordance with 5 U.S.C. § 552(a)(4)(A)(iii) and 12 C.F.R. § 1070.22(e)(1), American Oversight requests a waiver of fees associated with processing this request for records.
 The subject of this request concerns the operations of the federal government, and the disclosures will likely contribute to a better understanding of relevant government procedures by the general public in a significant way.
-13 Moreover, the request is primarily and fundamentally for non-commercial purposes.
+14 Moreover, the request is primarily and fundamentally for non-commercial purposes.

-American Oversight requests a waiver of fees as disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of operations or activities of the government.
-The request relates to identifiable operations and activities of the federal government, namely CFPB's efforts with respect to protecting student loan borrowers.
-Disclosure of the requested records will be "meaningfully informative" about these matters, because the report cited in Assistant Director Frotman's resignation letter referencing "legally dubious [student loan] account fees" has not been made available to the public, nor has CFPB leadership informed the public about such fees or its efforts, if any, to protect student loan borrowers from them.
+American Oversight requests a waiver of fees as disclosure of the requested information is in the public interest because it is likely to contribute significantly to public understanding of operations or activities of the government.15 Specifically, little is known about the advice that pollster Frank Luntz is providing to the heads of federal agencies and how that is impacting what those agencies say to the public.
+This is despite news reports indicating that Mr. Luntz is in frequent contact with former Acting Director Mick Mulvaney, now the White House chief of staff, and has advised administration officials on messaging around policy.16 In addition, Department of Education documents indicate that Mr. Luntz provided substantive guidance on how to communicate on certain agency policies.17 Disclosure of the requested records will be "meaningfully informative" about these matters, because there is not currently significant public information available about what if any agency messaging is being informed by Mr. Luntz.
 For similar reasons, the requested disclosures will enhance the public's understanding to a significant extent.
-Predatory lending practices with respect to student loans have been the subject of significant public attention and reporting, and therefore the requested records will contribute to the "understanding of a reasonably broad audience of persons interested in the subject" of the requested records.
-And (as described further below) American Oversight
+Because CFPB's actions affect millions of Americans, the requested records will enhance the "understanding of a reasonably broad audience of persons interested in the subject" of the requested records.
+9 And (as described further below) American Oversight will convey information obtained through this request to the general public via its website and social media accounts.20